 The Copy to all languages feature has been removed.
 A new Copy from option has been introduced.
 This feature allows an editor to use another language to prefill the current language values.

 The system name of content can now be edited in the Options section in Content Editor.
 Note that the synchronization with title is not yet available.

 Jahia 7.3 included a wide variety of content under the Site Settings menu, including modules, user roles, tag management, and more.
 In Jahia 8, the new user interface separates the Site Settings entries into two sections that you access from the navigation menu.

 In jContent, a new accordion style menu includes Pages, Content Folders, Media and Additional.
-Functional settings such as Page Models, Link Checker, Tag manager, and vanity URLs previously found in Site Settings are here.
-Custom functional settings can also be added to this area.
+Content management features such as Page Models, Link Checker, Tag manager, and Vanity URLs previously found in Site Settings are here.
+Custom features can also be added to this menu.

 jExperience can now be accessed from the main navigation by clicking on the jExperience icon . jExperience features are now split into two main areas: Projects and Global.